top of page

 Shadow Integration

-Let's start with, "What is a Shadow, anyway?"
+The beginning seems like a good place to start.
+So, lets answer the question- "What is a Shadow, anyway?"
 The idea of a "Shadow Self" was introduced by the Swiss psychologist Carl Jung.
-The term Shadow is meant to help create a tangible concept of the hidden, dark side of the human psyche.
-The Shadow resides in our unconscious aspects of self and stores the unwanted, unprocessed qualities of the Self.
+The term Shadow is meant to help create a tangible concept of dark side of the human psyche.
+When you hear "dark side" don't automatically assume that to be synonymous with bad, think more along the lines of lights on and lights off.
+The dark side of the human psyche is more fully described as unseen, hidden or covered.
+To state the concept in plain terms, "The Self" is you and you are made up of the things you are both consciously and unconsciously aware of.
+The Shadow resides in our unconscious aspects of Self.
+The shadow acts as a home for the unwanted and unprocessed qualities of the Self.

 - Continued traumatic experiences.
-When the hits keep coming it's hard to heal.
+(When the hits keep coming it's hard to heal.)

 In Shadow Work things like Anger, Shame, Guilt, Doubt, Depression and Hate become our teachers.